 NCTF is a skin revitalization solution primarily used for the improvement of skin quality and fine lines.
-Comprising free hyaluronic acid and more than 50 key ingredients including amino acids, vitamins, coenzymes, and minerals, NCTF is a hydration booster providing the essential ingredients for skin health.
+Comprising free hyaluronic acid and more than 50 key ingredients including amino acids, vitamins, co-enzymes, and minerals, NCTF is a hydration booster providing the essential ingredients for skin health.
 Suitable for all age groups, it specifically targets age-related skin changes such as dryness, dullness, uneven complexion, dilated pores and wrinkles.
-Since 1978, NCTF has been a leader in skin revitalization with over four million bottles sold annually by FILLMED and its partners around the world.
-We sell NCTF to medispas and medical aesthetic clinics across Canada under an exclusive distribution agreement with FILLMED.
+We sell NCTF to medispas and medical aesthetic clinics across Canada under an exclusive distribution agreement with Laboratoires FILLMED ("FILLMED").
 Refer to Significant Partnerships.